-Previous studies found foreign exchange rates to exhibit long-term memory (van de Gucht et al., 1996).
-This suggests the suitability of GRUs and LSTMs with their ability to store long-term information, provided they receive input sequences of sufficient length.
-We chose an input sequence length of $\tau = 240$ , which follows from two of the most recent studies (Fischer and Krauss, 2018; Shen et al., 2018).
+ability to store long-term information, provided they receive input sequences of sufficient length.
+We chose an input sequence length of τ =240, which follows from two of the most recent studies (Fischer and Krauss 2018; Shen et al. 2018).
 The LSTM, GRU, and simple RNN (SRNN) that we consider as benchmark model regard each sequence of 240 observations as one single feature and make use of the relative order of data points.
 On the contrary, a FNN, which we also consider as benchmark, regards the 240 observations as distinct features.

-4.2.4 Training and Trading Window
+4.2.4 Training and trading window

-To test the predictive performance of different forecasting models, we employ a sliding-window evaluation, which is commonly used in previous literature (Krauss et al., 2017; Tomasini and Jaekle, 2011; Dixon et al., 2016).
+To test the predictive performance of different forecasting models, we employ a sliding-window evaluation, which is commonly used in previous literature (Krauss et al. 2017; Tomasini and Jaekle 2011; Dixon et al. 2016).
 This approach forms several overlapping study periods, each of which contains a training and a test window.
 In each study period, models are estimated on the training data and generate predictions for the test data, which facilitate model assessment.
-Subsequently, the study period is shifted by the length of one test period as depicted in Figure 10.
-Such evaluation is efficient in the sense that much data is used for model training while at the same time predictions can be generated for nearly the whole time series.
+Subsequently, the study period is shifted by the length of one test period as depicted in Fig. 10.
+Such evaluation is efficient in the sense that much data are used for model training while at the same time predictions can be generated for nearly the whole time series.
 Only the observations in the first training window cannot be used for prediction.